xz2623/Summary/README.md

 5. sub-folder [5.
 Time-decay algorithms]
 </details>

-### Research Project
-- [Celebrity_Network_2009-2019](https://github.com/xz2623/Celebrity_Network_2009-2019): This folder contains scripts I coded for empirical research on the Chinese movie market through the lens of social influence.
-- ***Data_Cleaning.ipynb***: Web-scraped and preprocessed 2,200+ demographic records from Baidu Encyclopedia
-- ***Individual & Aggregated Network Build.ipynb***: Constructed large-scale celebrity networks (5,856 nodes, 2009–2019) applying adjacency rules based on collaboration, education, kinship, and birthplace, and applied network analysis techniques to compute centrality measures (degree, closeness, betweenness, eigenvector)

-### Academic Project
+### Academic Group Project:
-- [AB_Testing---MSDABC](https://github.com/xz2623/AB_Testing---MSDABC): This repo serves as a delivery folder for my Marketing Analytics course in my Master program of Data Analytics & Business Computing, group deliverables including assignment of A/B testing, customer attribution and allocation, customer segmentation,
+- [AB_Testing---MSDABC](https://github.com/xz2623/AB_Testing---MSDABC): This repo serves as a delivery folder for my Marketing Analytics course in my Master's program of Data Analytics & Business Computing, group deliverables(codes only) including assignment of A/B testing, customer attribution and allocation, customer segmentation, and customer churn and CLV.

+- [Network_Analytics_DABC](https://github.com/xz2623/Network_Analytics_DABC): This repo serves as a delivery folder for my Network Analytics course in my Master's program of Data Analytics & Business Computing, group deliverable(code only) including a Travel Recommender system using Community detection:
+	- Web scraped users' posts, reviews, and hashtags from Twitter on travelling destinations in Python, amounting to 30,000 data points.
+ 	- Constructed the adjacency matrix and user similarity network with Jaccard Index, detected and labeled 5 homophily communities in a divisive algorithm, and built bipartite graphs to identify destinations with higher in-degree centrality as customized travelling lists.
+The final recommendation system improves the scenic spots’ matching accuracy by 15%.